CoolDawnAnt/InfoChartQA/eval/README.md

 This document provides step-by-step instructions to evaluate your model on **InfoChartQA**.

+**If you're using dataset from huggingface, you can also refer to ''example.py'' on how to evaluate your model the dataset on huggingface.**

 ## 📂 Input Format

 Each question entry in the JSON file should follow this format: